Click below to skip to individual topics:

 Around this age many children begin to learn to jump.
 They experiment by lifting both feet off the ground and jumping in place.
 This is an exciting accomplishment for them and one you might miss if you weren't alerted to it.
 When toddlers first discover that they can (more or less) jump, they are quite amusing to watch.
 This is a good time to get out the video camera.
 You might want to record other current physical accomplishments, too: walking forward, walking backward, and running.

-2 Jumping (Popping) Songsillustration
+2 Jumping (Popping) Songs

 "Pop Goes the Weasel."